fac-members/fac-slides/src/slides/information-evening/fac22-update.md

 ---

 ### The full-time programme is now 12 weeks long
-- FAC22 will ends on December 17
+- FAC22 ends on December 17

 ---
 <!-- {.primary} -->